wyolum/TouchSelfie/README.md

 The Picasa Web API is discontinued since January 2019.
 This version of TouchSelfie handles the new API with the following conditions:

-- You must enable 'Google Photos API' (and 'Gmail' if you want the 'send email' feature) on your [google developers console](https://console.developers.google.com)
+- You must enable 'Google Photos API' (and 'Gmail' if you want the 'send email' feature) on your [google developers console](https://console.developers.google.com).
+[See this article](https://github.com/laurentalacoque/TouchSelfie-extended/wiki/CreateGoogleProject) for help configuring your Google project and downloading your credentials file.
 - You must download your app secret file to the following file : `scripts/google_client_id.json`
 - You must relaunch the setup